 In 1982 a tornado destroyed the church building.
 Rebuilding took several months, but we were able to completely rebuild and add an additional building which became our fellowship hall.
 We were soon debt free.

 As the church grew the need for additional staff was evident.
-After having part-time music/youth directors, the church voted by faith to hire a full time man for that position.
+After having part-time music/youth directors, the church voted by faith to hire a full-time man for that position.
 In 1991, Jim Turner began serving.
-The church continued to grow and the music/youth position was soon too large for one man.
+The church continued to grow, and the music/youth position was soon too large for one man.
 Once again, the church expanded the budget and voted to hire a full time Youth Director to serve on staff.
-In 2000, Jeff Herring began serving on the staff as full time Minister of Youth & Children.
+In 2000, Jeff Herring began serving on the staff as full time Minister of Youth and Children.

 The need became evident for more room for our continued growth so in 2003 we began plans for a $1.7 million Family Life Center/Multipurpose building.
 The church voted by faith to build and in doing so, more than doubled our weekly budget.
 Through the very generous support of Jerry and Shirley Davis, we purchased an additional 1⁄2 acre of land behind our worship center and began the building process.
 The 14,000 square foot building was completed in September of 2004 and named The Davis Center.

-In January of 2013 the church experienced a great tragedy with the death of the Senior Pastor, David Harris, and his granddaughter, Maci, in an automobile accident.
-Under the leadership of the church staff, Jeff Herring and Jim Turner, as well as the deacons, the church came together in an amazing way to support the Harris family and each other as they continue to trust God and His plan for the future.
+In January of 2013, the church experienced a great tragedy with the death of the Senior Pastor, David Harris, and his granddaughter, Maci, in an automobile accident.
+Under the leadership of the church staff, Jim Turner and Jeff Herring, as well as the deacons, the church came together in an amazing way to support the Harris family and each other as they continued to trust God and His plan for the future.

 After over a year of prayerful searching, the church called Dr. Gary O’Neal to be our pastor.
 Bro.
 Gary and his wife Lynn have been with us since May 2014.
 We look forward to seeing what God has in store as we continue to serve Him under the leadership of Bro.
 Gary.